-Contact Persons: First Stop Center, 309-796-5100, Rm.
-1-213
+Contact hhs@bhc.edu for information; Advising Center, 309-796-5100, Rm 1-213; East Campus Advising Center, 309-854-1709.

 This program is focused on those individuals who wish to pursue careers in health care which are short-term and expedite students into the workforce.
 The successful completion of the Patient Care Aide Certificate (first semester of program) awards students with Advanced First Aid and Emergency Red Cross Certification as well as Phlebotomy Certification.
 The Patient Care Aide Certificate is the pre-requisite for the Patient Care Technician Certificate.
 Upon successful completion of the Patient Care Technician Certificate, students would be eligible to take the State of Illinois Nurse Assistant Certificate Exam.
 While taking the career and technical coursework, the student receives support via Adult Education to ensure successful completion.